jimthoburn/render-example-node-docker-secret-file/README.md

 8. You can poke around in the files with `ls -al`, and exit the shell with `exit`

 There’s no step 9! 🎉

+Note that with this process `.secret-env` will be included in the image.
+So if you have an actual secret, you may not want to share or publish the image.